atlassian/conartist/README.md

 });
 ```

-As seen above, the configuration is specified using an `array`.
+As seen above, the configuration is specified using an `object`.
 However, you
-could also specify a function that gets the following options passed in:
+could also specify a function returning an `object` that gets the following
+options passed in:

 - `cli` the arguments parsed from the CLI.
 This allows you to add custom options
   and use them to generate your config.